Honest comparison

 Where each installer genuinely wins.

-Heatable wins on raw 10-year cost on this model — by a margin we're verifying with our finance partner before publishing the exact figure.
-If you're optimising purely for the lowest possible 10-year cost on a gas combi, and your property is simple, Heatable may be the right choice for you.
-They're a well-run online-first installer.
+Some online-first installers win on raw 10-year cost on this model, by a margin we're verifying with our finance partner before publishing the exact figure.
+If you're optimising purely for the lowest possible 10-year cost on a gas combi, and your property is simple, an online-first competitor may be the right choice for you.

 What they won't give you: